 As a result, you will get several searches that term has during the month, you will get the average cost per click for that term, and you will get estimated competition in organic search.

-You are looking for a high number of searches, high cost per click, which means that keyword is valuable, and low competition means that it’s going to be relatively easy to rank for that keyword.
+You are looking for a high number of searches, high cost per click, which means that keyword is valuable, and low competition means that it will be relatively easy to rank for that keyword.

 As you can see, our keyword is getting 720 monthly searches, have an average CPC of 9.49$, and SEO difficulty of 32.
 Just a spot below, there’s a similar phrase that has higher CPC and lowers SEO difficulty, which makes it a better choice to use.
 I would spread both of them through my content because you can never know whether Google even ranks you for the keyword you’ve selected.